 Open Source Strategy Forum 2017

-The Open Source Strategy Forum is a one-day conference for executives and senior technologists from financial services seeking to drive industry innovation through open source.
-Attendees will include C-level executives from most of the world’s largest and most important financial services firms as well as open source and enterprise thought leaders.
-A world-class speaker roster will lead a dynamic conversation about leveraging open source as a key part of a corporate technology strategy.
+The Open Source Strategy Forum was a one-day conference for executives and senior technologists from financial services seeking to drive industry innovation through open source.
+Attendees included C-level executives from most of the world’s largest and most important financial services firms as well as open source and enterprise thought leaders.
+A world-class speaker roster led a dynamic conversation about leveraging open source as a key part of a corporate technology strategy.

-Check-in and on-site registration will open at 7:30 am ET on the morning of November 8.
-Programming on the main stage will begin at 9:00 am ET sharp and will continue until approximately 5:00 pm ET.
-Programming will be followed by a networking social from 5:30 to 7:00 pm ET.
+Check-in and on-site registration opened at 7:30 am ET on the morning of November 8.
+Programming on the main stage began at 9:00 am ET sharp and continued until approximately 5:00 pm ET.
+Programming was followed by a networking social from 5:30 to 7:00 pm ET.

-The event will take place in New York City’s downtown financial district, the epicenter of financial services and fintech in the United States.
+The event took place in New York City’s downtown financial district, the epicenter of financial services and fintech in the United States.

-The conference will take place at the BNY Mellon office located at 101 Barclay Street, New York, NY 10007.
-The Open Source Strategy Forum is located on the 16th floor of the building.
+The conference took place at the BNY Mellon office located at 101 Barclay Street, New York, NY 10007.
+The Open Source Strategy Forum was located on the 16th floor of the building.

-Morning programming, which will take place from 9:00 am ET to 11:45 pm ET, will consist of single session, TED style 10-20 minute talks from some of the most well known thought leaders in open source and financial services.
-After a one-hour lunch/networking break afternoon programing will consist of 45 minute sessions spread across 4-5 tracks.
+Morning programming, which took place from 9:00 am ET to 11:45 pm ET, consisted of single session, TED style 10-20 minute talks from some of the most well known thought leaders in open source and financial services.
+After a one-hour lunch/networking break afternoon programing consisted of 45 minute sessions spread across 4-5 tracks.
 Tracks will include case studies/demos, technical/tools, legal, and community/culture oriented talks.

-Talks will include both 10-20 minute TED style plenary sessions in addition to longer 45 minute track sessions.
-Types of talks to be featured include:
+Talks included both 10-20 minute TED style plenary sessions in addition to longer 45 minute track sessions.
+Types of talks featured included:

 1. Business strategies – the business justifications and strategies for leveraging open source.